holepunchto/autobase/README.md

 They should fail in the presence of unavailable nodes -- the deterministic ordering ensures that any indexer will process input nodes in the same order.

-The simplest kind of linearized view (`const index = base.createRebasedIndex()`), is just a Hypercore containing the results of a causal stream in reversed order (block N in the index will not be causally-dependent on block N+1).
+The simplest kind of linearized view (`const view = base.linearize()`), is just a Hypercore containing the results of a causal stream in reversed order (block N in the index will not be causally-dependent on block N+1).

 #### `const stream = base.createCausalStream()`
 Generate a Readable stream of input blocks with deterministic, causal ordering.